chrisnad/Getting-and-cleaning-data-Project/README.md

 ## Description

-For an explanation on how this works please visit [this page](https://github.com/cleitus/Getting-and-cleaning-data-Project/blob/master/Codebook.md)
+For an explanation on how the script was built go to [ProjectScript](https://github.com/cleitus/Getting-and-cleaning-data-Project/blob/master/ProjectScript.md)

+For a description of the variables, data, etc... go to [CodeBook](https://github.com/cleitus/Getting-and-cleaning-data-Project/blob/master/CodeBook.md)